Events & Tickets

 DJ SET 1: FEATURING DJ ELLA ROMAND

-Concluding with an original work by Sam Hyken created in collaboration with Ella Romand.
+Concluding with Moviendo Con El Ritmo, an original work by Sam Hyken performed by Ella Romand with the New World Symphony.

 ORCHESTRA SET 1: